-There shall be elected to the Democratic National Committee, in the year of the election of President of the United States, such number of National Committee members as have been apportioned to the State of Connecticut pursuant to the Democratic National Committee.
+There shall be elected to the Democratic National Committee, in the year of the election of President of the United States, such number of National Committee members as have been apportioned to the State of Connecticut pursuant to the By-Laws of the Democratic Party of the United States.
 With exceptions noted elsewhere, each such member shall serve for a term of four (4) years or until a successor has been duly selected.